coinhall/wallet-adapter-wc/README.md

 ### Further Improvements

-- Fix linting issues (eg. running `pnpm lint`)
+- Add more attributes that the underlying package accepts
-- Handle for more events and actions where necessary
+- Handle for more events and actions
+- Add examples for other frameworks